LabyKreative/swifterrandplus/README.md

 <details>
     <summary>SwiftErrand+</summary>
     is a user-friendly web app designed to connect users with reliable agents who can handle a wide range of errands and tasks.
 Our platform provides a seamless way to delegate tasks, whether it's grocery shopping, school pickups, document deliveries, cleaning, or any other errand you need assistance with.
-With a focus on convenience, efficiency, and exceptional user experience, ErrandGenie is your go-to solution for managing your daily tasks effortlessly.
+With a focus on convenience, efficiency, and exceptional user experience, SwiftErrand+ is your go-to solution for managing your daily tasks effortlessly.
 </details>

 ## Features